-Regulation 219 Response to a complaint
+Response to a complaint

-- 1. The complaint shall, where possible, be dealt with within seven calendar days of its receipt and, in any event, no more than 14 calendar days of the date of receipt. - 2.
-In the case of a complaint filed in respect of a denial and regulation 157, sub-regulations 9 and 11, the complaint shall be dealt with no later than three calendar days after its receipt and the decision shall be notified to the detained person no later than five calendar days after it was received. - 3.
+- 1. The complaint shall, where possible, be dealt with within seven calendar days of its receipt and, in any event, no more than 14 calendar days of the date of receipt.
+Applications for judicial review before the Presidency pursuant to regulation 221 shall be dealt with without undue delay - 2.
+In the case of a complaint filed in respect of a denial and under regulation 157, subregulations 9 and 11, the complaint shall be dealt with no later than three calendar days after its receipt and the decision shall be notified to the detained person no later than five calendar days after it was received. - 3.
 If the complaint is justified, action to rectify the matter shall, if possible, be taken within 14 calendar days and the detained person shall be informed thereof accordingly. - 4.
 If the complaint is justified, but the matter will take longer than 14 calendar days to resolve, the Chief Custody Officer, after consultation with the Registrar, shall notify both the detained person and the Presidency thereof and shall keep them informed of what action is being taken. - 5.
 If the complaint is found to be without substance, the detained person and his or her counsel shall be notified in writing, giving the reasons for the rejection of the complaint.

-Procedure before the Registrar
+Procedure before the Registrar following a decision of the Chief Custody Officer

-- 1. A detained person may address the Registrar concerning the decision taken by the Chief Custody Officer under regulation 219.
-He or she shall address the Registrar within 48 hours from the notification of the decision using the approved standard form. - 2.
+- 1. Where the initial complaint is made pursuant to regulation 217, a detained person may address the Registrar concerning the decision taken by the Chief Custody Officer under regulation 219.
+He or she shall address the Registrar within 48 hours 7 calendar days from the notification of the decision using the approved standard form.
+Where good cause is shown, a detained person may apply to vary the time limits. - 2.
 The complaint shall not be read or censored by the staff of the detention centre and the Registrar shall transmit it to the Presidency without delay. - 3.
 The detained person may be assisted by his or her counsel.
 Where the detained person has no appointed counsel, he or she may be assisted by the duty counsel. - 4.
 The Chief Custody Officer shall transmit to the Registrar all information collected during the previous investigation of the complaint. - 5.
 Regulations 217, 218 and 219 shall apply mutatis mutandis.